mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graphs.md

 netherlands <- getData("GADM", country = "NLD", level = 0)
 provinces <-  getData("GADM", country = "NLD", level = 1)
 ```
-To get ggplot to recognise the polygons in the GDAM data the _fortify_ function is used to convert them to data frames:
+To get ggplot to recognise the polygons in the GDAM data we need to convert it to a data frame.
+Here the _fortify_ comes to our help:
 ```r
 fnetherlands <- fortify(netherlands)
 fprovinces <- fortify(provinces)